 The development of competencies and understandings for selecting, administering, and interpreting the major types of standardized tests and inventories used in education and counseling.
 Theoretical principles and issues presented together with hands-on applications.
-Open to upper division, graduate, and postgraduate students only.
 Practicum required.

 EDPC 444 A, B Residence Hall Counseling Program (1, 1)